MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/Update-MgDeviceManagementVirtualEndpointReportExportJob.md

 ```

 ### -ExpirationDateTime
-The date time when the export job expires.
+The date and time when the export job expires.

 ```yaml
 Type: DateTime